david-lapadula/stock-simple/README.md

 ## Description

-Full Stack web application that provides a simple and inituive tool for engaging with the stock market.
+Full Stack web application that provides a simple and intuitive tool for engaging with the stock market.
 Users can sign up, track stocks, set up watchlists, test investment strategies, and view the latest market news.

 ## Technology